Remarks on Halin's end-degree Conjecture: Introduction

-In \cite{geschke2023halin} it is proved that for any sufficiently large regular cardinal $\kappa$, it is consistent that $HC(\kappa)$ fails, see item (4) above, we will approach the problem of determining when $\HC(\kappa)$ holds from a global perspective.
-Building on \cite{geschke2023halin}, we will verify in Lemma \ref{lemstrong} that there is a proper class of regular cardinals such that $HC(\kappa)$ holds.
-This answers \cite[Questions 1), 3)]{geschke2023halin} positively.
-For a consistently negative answer to \cite[Question 2)]{geschke2023halin} we refer the reader to \cite{aurichifernandesjunior}.
+In \cite{geschke2023halin}, it is shown that for any sufficiently large regular cardinal $\kappa$, it is consistent that $\HC(\kappa)$ fails.
+We approach the problem of determining when $\HC(\kappa)$ holds from a global perspective.
+Our main result, Theorem~\ref{main}, shows that whether $\HC(\kappa)$ holds depends essentially on cardinal arithmetic properties of $\kappa$.